NushaMBZ/aide-memoire/LLJ3265/N Session-05.md

 - The first Sri Lankan Constitution was adopted in 1972, marking the country's complete break from British allegiance.
 - The 1972 Constitution was replaced by the 1978 Constitution, both referred to as "autochthonous" or "home grown" as they were created solely by elected representatives of Sri Lanka.
 **Preamble and Fundamental Principles**
-- The preamble of the Constitution outlines the foundational principles of freedom, equality, justice, human rights, and the independence of the judiciary.
+- The <mark style="background: #ABF7F7A6;">preamble of the Constitution</mark> outlines the foundational principles of freedom, equality, justice, human rights, and the independence of the judiciary.
 - Chapter I of the Constitution covers general provisions about the people, the state, and sovereignty.
 - Article 3 defines the five principal components of sovereignty, including legislative, executive, and judicial powers, fundamental rights, and the franchise.